Logan1x/PixelArtMaker/README.md

 This Repo contains Code for [Pixel Art Maker](http://logan1x.me/PixelArtMaker/) project done for udacity nanodegree.This is web app that allows users to draw pixel art on a customizable canvas!
 This page is Web and Mobile responsive.
 Here are some samples screenshots to see how website looks like.

+This project is based on [evie](https://evie.undraw.co) by unDraw.Evie is an MIT licensed template bundled with a minimal style guide to build websites faster.

 ---

 ### Mobile View